ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - used in **drug-target interaction prediction** and **disease mechanism studies**
 - visual interpretation of omics data via `pathview` or [KEGG Mapper](https://www.genome.jp/kegg/mapper/)

+Tools such as `ClusterProfiler`, `eggNOG-mapper`, `KAAS`, `BlastKOALA`, `KEGG Mapper`, and `Pathview` use KEGG for functional annotation, KO assignments, and pathway enrichment analysis, especially in transcriptomics and metagenomics workflows.
 </div>

 {% include accordion title="Limitations" class=" " controls="kegg-3" icon=false %}